rlondon3/algorithms/README.md

 ## Project Overview

-The Algorithms Cloud App is built to help you study and visualize fundamental algorithms by incorporating them into a full-stack cloud application.
+The Algorithms Cloud App is built to help me study and visualize fundamental algorithms by incorporating them into a full-stack cloud application.
 This application will be used to demonstrate the impact and importance of algorithms in solving real-world problems.

 ## Algorithms Covered